 After selecting this item, the Administrator can assign an e-mail address and configure various parameters as shown in the figure below.
-When tampering is detected, event images will be sent to the appointed e-mail address.
+When the alarm is triggered, event images will be sent to the appointed e-mail address.

 The recording function allows users to check what happened to trigger the alarm.
 The pre-trigger buffer time range is from 1 to 20 frames.